 To view an interactive graph of Florida’s total nonagricultural employment, click here.

-• The Lakeland‐Winter Haven MSA annual job growth rate compared to all the metro areas in the state in professional and business services was 3.2 percent) in April 2018.
+- The Lakeland-Winter Haven MSA had the third fastest annual job growth rate compared to all the metro areas in the state in professional and business services (+2.5 percent).

-• The mining, logging, and construction (+6.9 percent); professional and business services (+3.7 percent); leisure and hospitality (+3.3 percent); trade, transportation, and utilities (+3.2 percent); other services (+1.7 percent); and government (+1.1 percent) industries grew faster in the metro area than statewide over the year.
+- The mining, logging, and construction (+7.7 percent) and professional and business services (+2.5 percent) industries grew faster in the metro area than statewide over the year.

 Polk County’s Online Job Advertisements

-To view Polk County’s STEM occupations click here.
+To view Polk County’s Regional Labor Supply Dashboard click here.

 Florida’s Minimum Wage